paulinho-16/MEIC-ASSO/docs/README.md

 - [uni4all.servehttp.com/](https://uni4all.servehttp.com/)

-At the endpoint [/status](https://uni4all.servehttp.com/status) it is possible to check the process uptime.
+At the endpoint [/status](https://uni4all.servehttp.com/status) is available the process uptime.

 Information about the usage of the product can be found at the following link: